DATAMATH CALCULATOR MUSEUM

 |Program steps:||Courtesy of:||Roger Gravel|

 This rare TI-450 was introduced in the year 1973 soon after the TI-3500.
 The main limitation in daily use of the TI-3500 was the lack of a memory.
-The TI-450 used instead the of the modern "calculator-on-a-chip" invented already in the year 1971 a two-chip solution.
-The TMS02xx/TMS03xx family gives both enhanced driving capabilities for 12-digit displays and enhanced memory for program and data.
+The TI-450 used instead the of the then modern "calculator-on-a-chip" invented already in the year 1971 a two-chip solution.
+The TMS0200 Chipset for 12-digit desktop calculators incorporate both enhanced driving capabilities for 12-digit displays and enhanced memory for program and data.